warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

 ### Service Level Agreement

 The Service Level Agreement (SLA) is 99.9% for Cloudant-hosted plans.
-If your Cloudant account is hosted on Bluemix, your SLA is determined by your Bluemix account.
+If your Cloudant account is hosted on [Bluemix](https://console.ng.bluemix.net/registration/), your SLA is determined by your Bluemix account.

 ### Hardware specification

-All tiers are implemented on multi-tenant clusters, with full disk encryption.
+All tiers are implemented on multi-tenant clusters.
 All data is stored in triplicate, across three separate physical nodes for High Availability and Data Recovery.

-The tiers are currently available in the US South region, with additional regions available in the future.
+The tiers are currently available in all [Bluemix](https://console.ng.bluemix.net/registration/) regions.
-Availability is subject to demand.
+Availability in [`cloudant.com`](https://cloudant.com/) regions is subject to demand.

-An isolated (single-tenant) dedicated hardware environment can be provided in a Softlayer data center, for an additional $5000 per month (indicative cost, as at July 2016).
+An isolated environment can be provided in a Softlayer data center, for an additional $5000 per month (indicative price, as at July 2016).

 ### Support